St Benet's Hall, Oxford: Benedictine antecedents

 At that time a Benedictine monk-priest, Fr Anselm Bolton, was the chaplain to Lady Anne Fairfax at Gilling Castle, North Yorkshire.
 She was the only daughter of Charles Gregory Fairfax, 9th and last Viscount Fairfax of Emley.
 She built Ampleforth Lodge for Fr Bolton just before she died in 1792.
 In 1802, Bolton handed this house over to his brethren from Dieulouard who had been living in England without a permanent home for a decade.
 The lodge became their new monastery, Ampleforth Priory.
 In 1803, the monks established Ampleforth College, today an independent Catholic secondary school.

-The priory was elevated to the status of an independent abbey in 1899 by Pope Leo XIII in the papal bull Diu quidem est. Ampleforth Abbey renamed the hall of studies as St. Benet's Hall in 1918 when it became a permanent private hall of the university.
+The priory was elevated to the status of an independent abbey in 1899 by Pope Leo XIII in the papal bull Diu quidem est. Ampleforth Abbey renamed the hall of studies as St Benet's Hall in 1918 when it became a permanent private hall of the university.

-Private house of studies
+Private hall of studies

-Meanwhile, inn October 1897, the priory had established a private house of studies at Oxford for the purpose of enabling its monks to read for secular degrees at the University of Oxford.
-The hall was not founded as a theological college providing Bachelor of Divinity degrees because this would not then have been compatible with Roman Catholic teaching, but rather as a place where student monks could read for a degree in any secular subject.
+In October 1897, the priory had established a private hall of studies at Oxford for the purpose of enabling its monks to read for secular degrees at the University of Oxford.
+The hall was not founded as a theological college but rather as a place where student monks could read for a degree in any secular subject.

 Private halls of study at the university took their name from their Master, and so the hall was known successively as Hunter-Blair's Hall and Parker's Hall.
 It was initially housed at 103 Woodstock Road.
 This house is still in existence, opposite SS Philip and James Church, and is now a guest-house.
 The hall was there until 1904, when it moved to the former Grindle's Hall in Beaumont Street, from which it removed in 1922 to the present buildings of 38 and 39 St Giles.
 The Beaumont Street houses were demolished in 1938 to make space for the Oxford Playhouse theatre.